retooth2/xenharmlib/doc/quickstart.rst

     UpDownNoteScale([G0, Bb0, C1, Eb1], 12-EDO)

-In the context of natural/accidental notations you can use the :meth:`~xenharmlib.core.notation.NatAccNotation.natural_scale` method to generate a scale consisting of only the naturals in a base interval.
+In the context of natural/accidental notations, you can use the :meth:`~xenharmlib.core.notation.NatAccNotation.natural_scale` method to generate a scale consisting of only the naturals in a base interval.
 (In UpDownNotation this is simply the C-Major Scale).
-Together with the :meth:`~xenharmlib.core.scale.PeriodicScale.rotation` method you can then generate the Gregorian Modes:
+Together with the :meth:`~xenharmlib.core.scale.PeriodicScale.rotation` method, you can then generate the Gregorian Modes:

 .. testcode::